marcellou/dsc-04-45-02-introduction-to-autoencoders-nyc-career-ds-102218/README.md

 Autoencoders use unsupervised learning technique  that uses feedforward neural networks.
 In autoencoders, __the input is the same as the output__.
 They compress the input into a lower-dimensional code called the summary or __Representation__.
 Autoencoders then reconstruct the output from this representation, instead of the input.
 This “compression” representation of the input is called the __Latent-space Representation__, and this task is described as __Representation Learning__.

-__Specifically, AEs are neural network architecture such that impose a "Bottleneck" in the network which forces a compressed knowledge representation of the original input.__
+__Specifically, autoencoders (or AEs) are neural network architecture such that impose a "Bottleneck" in the network which forces a compressed knowledge representation of the original input.__

 In the following image, we san see the original inputs $x_1 .. x_6$ are first compressed in a bottleneck which is simply a layer with much less number of neurons.
 The Latent speace representation $a_1 .. a_3$ is learnt from the input data and is used to reconsutruct the outputs $\hat{x_1} .. \hat{x_6}$.